SveltePress/sveltepress/packages/docs-site/src/routes/reference/default-theme/+page.md

 ### `editLink`

-The link used for bottom edit this page on github button For example this site use `https://github.com/Blackman99/sveltepress/edit/main/packages/docs-site/src/routes/:route`
+The link used for bottom edit this page on GitHub button For example this site use `https://github.com/Blackman99/sveltepress/edit/main/packages/docs-site/src/routes/:route`

-`:route` represent the route path, for example: /foo/bar/+page.md
+`:route` represent the route path, for example: `/foo/bar/+page.md`

 ### `ga`